nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 * New patients cannot complete registration until after the cut-off period so you will need to ask them to come back after Go Live.

-## Holding a process review
+## Retrospective and process review

 Once you have gone live, your team should review the migration experience to ellicit any lessons learned.
+One way to do this is by holding a 'retrospective'.
+A retrospective is a meeting whereby you look back at the events that took place during the migration and assess the following:

+* What worked well?

+* What didn’t work so well?

+* What would you do differently if you had to migrate again?

-As a minimum, you will need to consider how effectively you and/or your IT Delivery Partner approached the following:
+As part of your process review, please consider how effectively you and/or your IT Delivery Partner approached the following:

 * Mapping tables